donet-server/donet/docs/introduction/services.rst

 Objects.
 The Client Agent acts as the border between the untrusted clients and the internal server network's 'safe zone' [1]_.

+For more details on this service's behavior, see :ref:`clientagent`.

 The Message Director
 --------------------